Navigate the challenges and rewards of your training, from obtaining your medical license to earning board certification and finding a job.

 Earn AOA Board Certification

 At the beginning of your final year of residency, start planning to take your board exams if you plan to become board certified.
-Many AOA certifying boards allow residents to start the exam sequence once they’ve completed 80% of their residency.
+Many AOA certifying boards allow resident physicians to start the exam sequence once they’ve completed 80% of their residency.
 Learn more about the unique benefits of AOA Board Certification.